 [THIS FIX IS FOR USERS WHO ARE USING A PRIVATE NETWORK]

-Windows Firewall can be the cause of the error you are facing during installation of Windows on your computer.
+Windows Firewall can be the cause of the error you are facing during the installation of Windows on your computer.
 You can disable the Windows Firewall by following these steps-

 1. Press Windows key+ R to launch Run, and type “control firewall.cpl” and hit Enter.
-This will open Firewall settings in Control Panel.

 2. Now, in the control panel, in the left pane, click on “Turn Windows Defender Firewall on or off“.